 B.A., West Chester University; M.M., University of Maryland; Ph.D., University of Maryland

-Renee Lapp Norris, an associate professor at Lebanon Valley College, teaches courses in European, North American, and non-Western music.
+Renee Lapp Norris, full professor at Lebanon Valley College, teaches courses in European, North American, and non-Western music.
 She has presented papers for the American Musicological Society and the Society for American Music.
 Her article "Opera and the Mainstreaming of Blackface Minstrelsy" was published by the Journal of the Society of American Music.
 Her secondary interest is music history pedagogy.

 Address: Blair 114